asciamanna/asciamanna.github.io/_drafts/dry-and-incidental-duplication.md

 > _&mdash;Andy Hunt & Dave Thomas - The DRY Principle - The Pragmatic Programmer_

 ## Removing Duplication of Knowledge
 When applied appropriately, removing duplication improves the quality of the code, making the code easier to change and maintain.
 This makes future modifications easier to implement, verify, and deploy safely.
-Removing duplicated code reduces the probability that a single behavior change necessitates changes in many disparate locations.
+Removing duplication reduces the probability that a single behavior change necessitates changes in many disparate locations.
 These types of changes, by their nature, are risky and increase the opportunity to introduce issues since the surface area of the affected code is large.

 ## DRY Misapplied